theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 We could use the root directory of the main project, but it's much more convenient to use a sub directory.

-Let's create a `prebuild` directory to handle everything "pre-build".
+Let's create a `/prebuild` directory to handle everything "pre-build".

 In your terminal you can already `cd` into this directory as you'll have to run `hugo` from there throughout __Step 1__.